bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `T2w`, `T2starw` etc. For groups of scans acquired for contrast improvement or qMRI processing, the `_<suffix>` indicates the collection that the scans belong to.

+#### The `_<suffix>` entity

+To ensure an comprehensible, human readable directory that contains anatomical imaging data, the `_<suffix>` entity can be used in one of three ways:

+1. Conventional MRI suffixes
+2. Grouping suffixes
+3. Quantitative MRI (qMRI) map suffixes

+This distinction was added to the specification on acceptance of the BEP001 proposal in version `1.x.x`.
+However, as a result, some  suffixes that were introduced into BIDS at an earlier point time are inconsistent with this typology: for example because they are linked to a readout-sequence rather than a contrast, or because they don't clearly distinguish between a quantitative map or a contrast-weighted image.
+These `legacy`-suffixes are no longer recommended but remain part of the specification in order to maintain backwards compatability with previous versions of the specification.

+These can be found in the [legacy suffixes](#legacy-suffixes) subsection.

+Previous versions of the specification used the term `modality_label` instead of `_suffix` to represent this entity.
+The change in term was introduced in version `1.x.x.` to accodomate a broad definition of anatomical imaging applications.

 #### The `run` entity

 If several scans of the same modality are acquired they MUST be indexed with a